Skidlz/Pearl-Drum-X-MIDI-retrofit/README.md

 The project is designed around an Atmega*8 that controls a MAX528 octal DAC.

+### Install Guide
+[Here](https://docs.google.com/document/d/1SWIhVnxzadJWSYvPP88jSyq_Yxp76ufy1qYrGyIhOZM/edit?usp=sharing) is a quick explanation of the connections that need to be made to install the board.

 ### DAC
 Five DAC outputs are used to generate triggers with different voltages based on MIDI velocity.